jboumal/Philosophers/README.md

 # Philosophers
-A solution for the dining philosophers problem using:
+A solution to the dining philosophers problem using:
 - philo/ : threads and mutexes.
 - philo_bonus/ : processes and named semaphores.